Welcome to the story of England’s largest surviving medieval gateway with spectacular views of the city of Canterbury from the battlements viewpoint

 Museum & Battlements Viewpoint

-Also part of the attraction are the original felons' cells built c1830 in the gaol extension which houses our Escape Room attraction and the c1907 police station cells on the ground floor as part of The Pound Bar & Kitchen.
+Also part of the attraction, set within the original felons' cells & former WWII communications post is our Escape Room experience.
 Look out for the black 'History Discs' located on all floors which give more information on the former uses of each space over the years.

 The iconic Westgate Towers is also available to hire for special events, please visit our event page.

 Please note that the only access is via narrow stairs of 5 flights and that doorways are narrow because of their listed status